jpurcell45/frontend-nanodegree-mobile-portfolio/README.md

 and pulling vars out of the for-loop that only needed calculating once.
 4. On the DOMContentLoaded section Refactored and reduced the number of pizzas requested to be drawn and removed querySelector.
+5. Included var elem inside the for loop per reviewer suggestion.
+6. Declared the phase var in the initialisation of the for loop per reviewer suggestion.

 views/css/styles.css
 1. Added transform : translateZ(0) to the mover and randomPizzaContainer.
 2. Added width and height style from index.html to randomPizzaContainer css.

+views/images
+1. Served up two versions of the pizzeria, one for the index.html page and one for the pizzeria page.

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).